 I’m a writer and reporter in the San Francisco Bay Area by way of That One Orange County City James Cameron Once Lived In.

-I cover housing and education for the San Francisco Examiner.
+I cover education and housing for the San Francisco Examiner.
 You might better know my work from my two and a half years at SF Weekly, where I tackled several topics for print and online.
-I tended to cover City Hall, housing, and street safety, but also accumulated coverage on transportation, domestic violence, immigration, and cute animals.
+I often covered City Hall, housing, and street safety, but also accumulated coverage on transportation, domestic violence, immigration, and cute animals.

 Though foreign correspondence sparked my original interest in journalism, breaking news for the Orange County Register and producing live radio for KQED’s flagship, call-in show Forum as an intern ignited a passion for local news.
 Before joining SF Weekly, I also covered education in southern Minnesota for Faribault Daily News and Northfield News.